 Health & Human Services Organizations

-A few years ago, Dr. Jeffrey Reynolds of the Family & Children’s Association shared his experience of what works and what’s needed on Long Island.
-For all his positivity, it was a very sober assessment of a human services sector in crisis…and that was before the pandemic.
+About a year ago, Dr. Jeffrey Reynolds of the Family & Children’s Association gave us an update and what’s needed on Long Island.
+For all his positivity, it was a very sober assessment of a human services sector in crisis…

 Long Island needs more people to give to local organizations addressing our local challenges.
 Please consider: